-In the latest update distributed to Office 365 tenants, Microsoft includes the ability to create an org-wide team, but only if your tenant has fewer than 1,000 accounts.
-The new feature turned up in my tenant on 9 October and is visible in Teams desktop build 1.1.00.26355.
+In the latest update distributed to Office 365 tenants, Microsoft includes the ability to create an org-wide team, but only if your tenant has fewer than 5,000 accounts (see below).
+If your tenant is under the threshold, you can create up to five org-wide teams.

-To create an org-wide team, choose Join or create a team as usual, and then select Org-wide from the Privacy drop-down list (see below).
-The choice only appears to global admins (for the Office 365 tenant).
+To create an org-wide team, choose Join or create a team as usual, opt to create a team from scratch, and then choose org-wide from the type of teams available (Figure 1).
+The choice only appears to global tenant administrators.

 When you create an org-wide team, Teams adds all the global admins as team owners.
 It then adds all “active users” as members.
-The theory is that accounts that don’t have Office 365 or Teams licenses are excluded, as are guest users.
-However, sometimes accounts that have no place in an org-wide team turn up in the automatically-generated membership.
-Among these are:
+The theory is that accounts that don’t have Office 365 or Teams licenses are excluded, as are guest users, and in the past it was certainly true that some odd accounts turned up in org-wide teams, including: